Phobos-developers/Phobos/README.md

 Building and Usage
 ------------------

-0. Install Visual Studio (2019 is recommended) with the following:
-  - "Desktop development with C++" workload;
-  - "C++ Windows XP Support for VS 2017 (v141) tools" individual component.
-If you prefer to use Visual Studio Code (read [MSVC VSCode config guide](https://code.visualstudio.com/docs/cpp/config-msvc)) you may install VS Build Tools with the stuff listed above instead.
-You can also don't use any code editor or IDE and build via command line scripts included with the project.
+0. Install **Visual Studio** (2019 is recommended, 2017 is minimum) with the dependencies listed in `.vswhere` (it will prompt you to install missing dependences when you open the project, or you can run VS installer and import the config).
+If you prefer to use **Visual Studio Code** you may install **VS Build Tools** with the stuff from `.vswhere` instead.
+You can also don't use any code editor or IDE and build via **command line scripts** included with the project.
 1. Clone this repo recursively via your favorite git client (that will also clone YRpp).
 2. To build the extension:
-  - in Visual Studio: open the solution file in VS and build it (`DevBuild` build config is recommended);
+  - in Visual Studio: open the solution file in VS and build it (`Debug` build config is recommended);
   - in VSCode: open the project folder and hit `Run Build Task...` (`Ctrl + Shift + B`);
   - barebones: run `scripts/build_devbuild.bat`.
 3. Upon build completion place the resulting `Phobos.dll` from folder named identical to the used build config in your YR directory and launch Syringe targeting your YR executable (usually `gamemd.exe`).